acloudfan/Amazon-RDS-Aurora-Postgres-v1/vpc/README.md

 If you see a message:
 "An error occurred (DBClusterNotFoundFault) when calling the DescribeDBClusters operation: DBCluster rdsa-postgresql-cluster not found." then that means the DB cluster stack is not created !!

+It is OK - as you can alsways creat the instance using the ./bin/db/create-dbcluster.sh

 5. Set the environment variables in the current shell
 -----------------------------------------------------
 source ~/.bashrc